jvelilla/ReactWebPackEWF/Readme.md

 ]
 ```

-This will tell webpack to use a file `index.html` from the `src` directory and inject the bundled file `bundled.js` and finally move that HTML file to the output directory `dist`
+This will tell webpack to use a file `index.html` from the `src` directory and inject the bundled file `bundled.js` and finally move that HTML file to the output directory `dist`.

 The generated file `dist\index.html` will look like this